janik6n/typescript-starter/README.md

 Build the production bundle with [esbuild](https://esbuild.github.io/) by running `npm run build`.
 Build is configured in `build.js`.

 Build command explained: `"build": "rimraf ./dist && npx tsc --noEmit && node build.js"`:
-- `rimraf`: delete ./dist folder
+- `rimraf ./dist`: delete ./dist folder
 - `npx tsc --noEmit`: run type checks
-- `node build.js`: build and bundle with esbuild, which does not do type checking, but creates nice small bundles
+- `node build.js`: build and bundle with esbuild, which does not do type checking, but it creates nice small bundles

-Sometimes it is necessary to see the built app with just transpiling without bundling.
+Sometimes it's necessary to see the built app with just transpiling without bundling.
 This can be accomplished with `npm run build:tsc`.

 ### ⚙️ Run production bundle